singularlogic/mitigate-documentation/docs/pc_questions.rst

 Add a Business Partner
 --------------------------------------

-- In order to declare a new threat several consecutive steps have to be undertaken .
+- In order to declare a new Business partner several consecutive steps have to be undertaken .

 - Initially the user must login.

 .. image:: assets/Log_4.png

-- test
+- Click on ‘’Business partners’’ menu-item.

 .. image:: assets/bp.png